The ‘revolving’ jurisprudence on anti-arbitral injunctions in India

 Article II(3) of the New York Convention provides that the court shall refer a matter falling within the scope of an arbitration agreement to arbitration unless the arbitration agreement is null and void, inoperative or incapable of being performed.

-In ADM International Sarl v.
-Sunraja Oil Industries, the Madras High Court observed that the test for granting an anti-arbitral injunction should have a high threshold as the applicant needs to satisfy the court on the reasons for departing from contractually agreed dispute resolution mechanism.
+In ADM International Sarl Vs Sunraja Oil Industries, the Madras High Court observed that the test for granting an anti-arbitral injunction should have a high threshold as the applicant needs to satisfy the court on the reasons for departing from the contractually agreed dispute resolution mechanism.

 The way forward